Installation

 For more information, or debugging, see the Rust lang install page.

-Kinode uses the nightly build of Rust.
+Kinode uses the stable build of Rust, but the Wasm processes use the nightly build of Rust..
 You will want to run the command rustup update on a regular basis to keep your version of the language current, especially if you run into issues compiling the runtime down the line.

 Acquire Kinode core